kru01/NQueens_UCS-Astar-Genetic/README.md

 ## Content

-- Read the attached pdf for full details.
+- The attached pdf contains all the tasks and requirements of the lab.
+- LabReport includes my documentation for the code and all the experimentations that have been done.

 ### UCS and A*